skyabcde/AUSSDA_Hackathon_Liu_Matei/README.md

-# AUSSD Hackathon by Ionel Matei & Sky Liu
+# AUSSD hackathon project by Ionel Matei & Sky Liu
 ## The Impact of Far-Right Voting and Education on COVID-19 Vaccination Attitudes: A Multilevel Analysis
 We aim to investigate whether voting for far-right parties and years of education influence individuals' vaccination behaviors and attitudes during the COVID-19 pandemic.
 In this context, far-right parties have been manually selected by authors prior to the analysis.
 They are defined as those embracing right-wing populism and potentially extremist rhetoric, characterized by nationalism, anti-immigration sentiment, anti-establishment narratives, and intolerance toward minorities.
 These parties are distinguished from mainstream right-wing groups by their exclusionary ideologies and polarizing challenges to liberal democratic norms.
 Our data, sourced from the 10th round of the European Social Survey (ESS) face to face countries in 2020.